downlinko/downlinko.github.io/_posts/development/2018-08-07-windows-10-bit-version-check.md

 Now look under `System type` to see if you're running a 32-bit or 64-bit version of Windows.

-In below example, we see we are running a 64-bit version.
+In below example, we can see we are running a 64-bit version.

 <img src="{{ site.url }}/assets/images/posts/other/windows-10-bit-version.png" alt="python version command">